 Disbursement of grant funds occurs on a reimbursement basis for costs incurred during a reporting period.
-Grantees must submit invoices with supporting documentation to the BSCC according to the terms of their grant agreement (typically quarterly) on a quarterly basis within 45 days following the end of the reporting period via the online process.
+Grantees must submit invoices with supporting documentation to the BSCC on a quarterly basis within 45 days following the end of the reporting period via the online process.
 Grantees must maintain adequate supporting documentation for all costs claimed on invoices for reimbursement.